justinpakzad/discogs-rec/README.md

 - `app/`: Contains the code for deploying and serving the Recommender System as a web application.
 - `config/`: Contains a txt file for dynamically updating the n_components parameter used for the annoy index.
 ## Setup
 1. In order to succesfully generate the Annoy Index you will need the actual dataset, which you can download [here](https://drive.google.com/file/d/1fxCiMm5rDNlEl7bxkLJS91ap3vBMLiOQ/view?usp=sharing).
 Once downloaded, place it in the `src/data` directory.
+There are place holder txt files in the folders where data is getting written to, so you don't need to manually create and configure them.
+Feel free to delete them once you cloned the repository locally.

 2. Clone the repository: